Pumkin341/NA-Project/README.md

     - Random Control Points:  Generate random control points for quick testing.
     - User Interaction: Provide a user-friendly interface with real-time updates and visual feedback.

-**Contibutions of each member:**
-Hutuleac Andrei:
-    - B-Spline part of the project
-Trifan Lucian:
-    - Bezier de Casteljau part of the project
-Coatu Dinu:
-    - Implemented the txt and json file reading functionality for Bezier, helped with debugging

 Install requirements.txt using:
 ```
 pip install -r /path/to/requirements.txt